 The need for blood is constant.
-Most often donated blood is needed by a child or cancer patient, but other uses include: premature infants and their mothers, auto accident, trauma and burn victims, surgery patients, those with anemia or a compromised immune system – to name only a few.
-Blood donations save lives and there is no artificial substitute – donors save lives.
+Most often, donated blood is needed by a child or cancer patient, but is also used in premature infants and their mothers, auto accident, trauma and burn victims, surgery patients and those with anemia or a compromised immune system – to name only a few.
+Blood donations save lives.
+Donors save lives.
 It’s that simple.

 Here are some of the ways LifeShare allows you to save local lives – including your own: